 - Pediatrics (Semester 6)

 Post-graduate doctoral fellows receive an advanced course of study in the following medical concentrations: pediatrics, neurology, mental health, orthopedics, geriatrics, women’s health, and preventative medicine.
 Each of these areas focuses on the realistic and relevant integration of biomedical diagnosis and treatment with differentiation and treatment from the traditional Oriental medical perspective.
-While studying biomedical and modern TCM approaches to disease, the student is challenged to consider the ways in which classical Chinese texts are still relevant today.
+While studying biomedical and modern approaches to disease, the student is challenged to consider the ways in which classical Chinese texts are still relevant today.

 Track 2: Application of Chinese Classics (1.5 credits each)